 The Fault in Our Stars (2014)

-The massive YA triumph of John Green is an emotional roller coaster that spans all media—print, and movies.
+The massive YA triumph of John Green is an emotional roller coaster that spans all media—print and movies.
 Hazel and Gus’ romance has kids swooning, sobbing, and everything in between in every scene (and chapter).
 Curiosity piques when the two young cancer sufferers meet at a support group, and before long, they’re inseparable.

 The Addams Family (1991)

 Forget about the gruesome scenes in which Pugsley and Wednesday attempt to self-immolate.
 Forget about Uncle Fester’s enigmatic past.
 Even the renowned finger-snapping motif is a thing of the past.
-Because beneath all the charming mayhem, The Addams Family is really just a sweet love story between Gomez and his mysterious enchantress of a wife, Morticia.
-Of sure, the dark laughter would delight children, but who wouldn’t adore that love story?
+Because beneath all the charming mayhem, The Addams Family is just a sweet love story between Gomez and his mysterious enchantress of a wife, Morticia.
+Of course, the dark laughter would delight children, but who wouldn’t adore that love story?